-Please see the field matrix for the MASE which describes focused, purposeful, and varied clinical experience aligned to the courses offered within the EPP program.
+Evidence 1.1.1 is the Field Experience Matrix which describes focused, purposeful, and varied clinical experience aligned to the courses offered within the EPP program.
 Clinical experiences are intentionally designed to occur in diverse settings.
 The EPP outlines specific criteria for each required clinical experience in each course syllabus.
-Please see ED 604 Introduction to Teaching sample syllabus to illustrate the specific strategies practiced in the P-12 settings which is varied by each course.
+Evidence 2.3.2 is a sample syllabus to illustrate the specific strategies practiced in the P-12 settings which is varied by each course.

 Evidence 1.1.5 is the summative evaluation instrument used to assess candidate progress throughout their completed clinical experience.

-3. Additional information is needed to describe how the program/EPP seeks stakeholders' involvement and shares evidence with internal and external audiences.
+Additional information is needed to describe how the program/EPP seeks stakeholders' involvement and shares evidence with internal and external audiences.

 The EPP participates in several mutually beneficial partnerships collaborating on candidate preparation, curriculum, field experiences, and assessment of candidate application of knowledge and skills.
-The same involvement of stakeholders in the undergraduate initial programs apply to the graduate initial programs, as the MASE.